-Recent events are impacting the securities markets.
-An outbreak of respiratory disease caused by a novel coronavirus was first detected in December 2019 and has spread internationally.
-Governmental authorities and regulators throughout the world, such as the U.S. Federal Reserve, have in the past responded to major economic disruptions with changes to fiscal and monetary policy, including but not limited to, direct capital infusions, new monetary programs, and dramatically lower interest rates.
+Disease outbreaks that affect local economies or the global economy may materially and adversely impact a Fund and/or the Adviser's business.
+For example, uncertainties regarding the COVID-19 outbreak have resulted in serious economic disruptions across the globe.
+Governmental authorities and regulators throughout the world, such as the U.S. Federal Reserve, have in the past responded to major economic disruptions with changes to fiscal and monetary policy, including but not limited to, direct capital infusions, new monetary programs, and interest rate changes.
 Such policy changes may adversely affect the value, volatility and liquidity of dividend and interest paying securities.